The Case Against Flame Retardants in Furniture – Part One

 It's very difficult to find online many details of the Woolworths fire Inquiry, but there is evidence that there were five fires altogether in Woolworths stores in the 70s.
 One was just a month after the Manchester fire, this time in a pile of pillows.
 When the regulations came in, they included fire resistant requirements for pillow fillings.
 No one is able to say why, when no other bedding was included, but the result is that we are all sleeping with our heads close to a lot of FRs.

-During the build-up to the implementation of the '88 regulations, the flame retardant industry was heavily involved, sitting on the various working groups advising on what the requirements should be.
-And while the final regulations did not stipulate the use of FRs, they were sufficiently stringent that it was going to be extremely difficult to meet the requirements without using them.
+So, during the build-up to the implementation of the 1980 and 1988 regulations, the flame retardant industry was heavily involved, sitting on the various working groups advising on what the requirements should be.
+And while both sets of regulations did not stipulate the use of FRs, the tests were sufficiently stringent that it was going to be extremely difficult to meet the requirements without using them.

 The main argument the FR industry used (and continues to use) was that FRs give you 12-14 mins escape time from a fire.
 However, there are some problems with this claim: